 Each grant includes $7,500 plus hands-on training in tools and techniques, and instruction in relevant Microsoft technologies.
 A group of expert judges from ICFJ and Microsoft will select the grant recipients.

-Immersive storytelling grants: applications open March 12, 2019
+Immersive storytelling grants: applications close on April 26, 2019